Admissions News and Announcements

 Do I need to carry a full course load?
 Applicants are highly encouraged to take a full course load (30 CU) for at least one year within the last three years of study to demonstrate their ability to withstand the rigors of our medical program.

 If I take extra classes to increase my average will they count towards my UAA?
-No, courses taken after the awarding of a degree will not count towards your UAA unless they result in an additional degree being awarded prior to application.
+Courses taken after the awarding of a degree will not count towards your UAA unless they result in an additional degree being awarded prior to application.

 Do you accept WES or IQAS evaluations?
 No.

 Are pass/fail courses considered in the UAA calculation?
-Up to 60 credit units are considered.
-See Applicant Information document for more details.
+Up to 60 credit units of pass/fail courses will be considered.
+See Applicant Information Document for more details.

 How will the new UAA be calculated?
+For the upcoming application cycle, 2024-2025, applicants will no longer receive the removal of approximately 10% of their lowest course grades when the UAA is calculated at the time of application.
 Please see the Applicant Information Document for a complete breakdown of how UAA will be calculated.

-Can I apply if I am new to Canada?
+Can I apply if I am new to Canada or if I do not live in Canada?
 Applicants must have lived in Canada for at least three years prior to August 1 of the year in which admission is being sought.
 All applicants must be a Canadian citizen or have Permanent Resident status by the application deadline.

 What is the minimum MCAT score requirement?
 The following scoring requirements have come into effect for the upcoming application cycle (2024 application for 2025 admission to the USask MD Program).